NJ Driving Under the Influence of Drugs (DUI) Defense Attorney

-Attorney Roy W. Breslow knows the tools used to construct the State’s arguments because he participated in this process countless times while working as a Prosecutor and Deputy Attorney General.
-He now utilizes this invaluable experience to achieve dismissals and positive outcomes for his clients as a dedicated defense attorney.
-For a free consultation with Mr. Breslow, contact his Essex County offices anytime.
+The attorneys at Breslow Law Offices know the tools used to construct the State’s arguments because they participated in this process countless times while working as Prosecutors.
+They now utilize this invaluable experience to achieve dismissals and positive outcomes for their clients as dedicated defense attorneys.
+For a free consultation, contact their Essex County office anytime.

 Driving under the Influence of Drugs (DUI) in New Jersey: N.J.S.A.
 39:4-50